ozten/d2g/docs/SPEC.md

 A beta tester can browse the homepage, which links to the most recent install pages.

+## Metrics

+The system will capture how many installs for each app as number of installs globally.

 ## Out of Scope for 1.0

 In the future, d2g could manage versions of apps.
+[ Alternative, testing upgrade cycles multiple times makes this a 1.0 feature. ]

 In the future, d2g could provide private apps and manage the list of email addresses of beta testers.
+[ Alternative, maybe seperate deployments with simple authentication ]

 In the future, FirefoxOS could provide an API to install certificates.
 D2G could use this to make provisioning work without tethering over USB.
+It allows for testing without jailbreaking the phone.
+[ Open active bug on reviewer process ]

+In the future, d2g works for Android Apps too.

+As developer, I want to know how many beta testers have upgraded